DataIntellectTech/TorQ/docs/Processes.md

 capturing system are saved to Data Quality Databases.
 The results can then be used for monitoring tools to alert users.

-The Data Quality System consists of two processes: the Data Quality Checker (DQC) and the Data Quality Engine(DQE).
+The Data Quality System consists of four processes: the Data Quality Checker (DQC) and the Data Quality Engine(DQE), as well as a Database process for each (DQCDB and DQEDB).
 These are explained in detail below.

 Data Quality Checker (DQC)
 -------

-The Data Quality process is a process to run checks on other TorQ processes to ensure quality of data in the system.
+The Data Quality process runs checks on other TorQ processes to check the quality of data in the system.
 The Checker runs periodic checks on specific processes.
 The specific parameters of the checks that are being run can be configured in `config/dqcconfig.csv`.
 Configuration from `dqcconfig.csv` are loaded to `configtable` in `dqe`